-CONTEXT The PRDH did not provide a detail of those awards or contracts subject to the FFATA requirements.
-All government entities in Puerto Rico have to submit all formalized contracts to the "Office of the Comptroller of Puerto Rico."
-In a search carried out, the total number of transactions that we understand could be subawards and therefore subject to the FFATA requirements, totaled about 433 contracts.
-This is a new finding.
+PERSPECTIVE INFORMATION The PRDH did not provide details of those awards or contracts subject to the FFATA requirements.
+All government entities in Puerto Rico have to submit all formalized contracts to the "Office of the Comptroller of Puerto Rico".
+In a search carried out, the total number of transactions that we understand could be subawards and therefore subject to the FFATA requirements, totaled about 241 contracts.